 Kuku Sabzi is a frittata-style dish traditionally made with eggs, turmeric, coriander, parsley, dill, chives, barberries and crushed walnuts.
 It is usually fried and then sliced into triangles.
 You can serve it either hot or cold as a starter, side dish or a main course.
 It can be accompanied with bread or rice and either yogurt or salad.

 The key difference between a kuku and a frittata is the egg to vegetable ratio, with the kuku favouring the latter.
-Besides being delicious, I am fond of this dish for two other reasons.

 To prepare the herbs, wash them and remove the toughest parts of the stems.
 There is no need to remove all the leaves from all the stems if you have a food-processor to chop the herbs finely for you.
 Dill and parsley will require a bit more time removing the tough stems unlike coriander which you can usually chuck in and blitz.